-Fact: Summer isn't the only time things heat up here on our Classic Coast.
-As temperatures begin to dip, our list of date ideas around town gets even more creative to keep the flame alive.
+Summer isn't the only time things heat up in Newport.
+As temperatures begin to dip, this list of date ideas around town gets even more creative to keep the flame alive.
 Because what's more romantic than freshly fallen snow and the sound of winter waves meeting the shoreline?
 Correct answer: Not much.
 Commence mitten holding.

 DOWNTOWN DATE NIGHT